Artemi Panarin Game Preview: Rangers vs. Wild

 Panarin Season Stats Insights

-- In 10 games this season, Panarin has a plus-minus of +1, while averaging 18:56 on the ice per game.

-- Panarin has scored a goal in four of 10 games this season, netting multiple goals in one of them.
+- Panarin has netted a goal in a game six times this year in 12 games played, including multiple goals once.

-- Panarin has recorded a point in all 10 games he's played this year, with multiple points in five of them.
+- Panarin has recorded a point in all 12 games he's played this year, with multiple points in seven of them.

-- Panarin has an assist in nine of 10 games so far this year, with multiple assists in two of them.
+- Panarin has an assist in 11 of 12 games so far this season, with multiple assists in two of them.

-- The implied probability that Panarin goes over his points over/under is 40.8%, based on the odds.
+- Panarin's implied probability to go over his point total is 38.5% based on the odds.

-- Given his moneyline odds, Panarin has an implied probability of 63.6% of going over his assist prop bet.
+- There is a 59.8% chance of Panarin having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.